sparrowsaurora/Yuki/personality/personality.md

 ## Idea

 Uses Mixtral via OpenHermes with LoRa finetuning.
-These are the LoRa finetune files
+These are the LoRa finetune file ideas